All Episodes

 I don't like the idea of going after people who have ideas.

-And of course, I think it was just announced today or yesterday that a senior Justice Department official has instructed more than half a dozen U.S. attorneys to draft plans to investigate the Open Society Foundation.
+And of course, I think it was just announced today or yesterday that a senior Justice Department official has instructed more than half a dozen U.S. attorneys to draft plans to investigate the Open Society Foundation, funded, of course, by George Solos, the billionaire Democrat donor whom President Trump says deserves to be in jail.

-Now he was from Hungary, and Hungary kicked him out, or kicked his organizations out, deciding that he was a foreign agent.
+Now, he was from Hungary, and Hungary kicked him out or kicked his organizations out, deciding that he was a foreign agent.

 They wanted none of his meddling.

-And the possible charges that the feds are supposed to look into include racketeering, arson, wire fraud, and material support for terrorism.
+In the 1990s, the organization then expanded its work to the United States, and the possible charges that the feds are supposed to look into include racketeering, arson, wire fraud, and material support for terrorism.

 Arson?